⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How 2388.HK Makes Money

-• The company provides a comprehensive range of personal banking services, including savings accounts, mortgages, and wealth management products.
+• Provides comprehensive personal banking services, including savings accounts, current accounts, mortgages, and consumer loans.

 Revenue Breakdown